Your investment options

 When certain shares are listed on a different global market that we do not have direct access to (for example the Japanese market) you may still be able to invest using a depository receipt.
 Depository receipts are investments that represent holding a share listed on an overseas market.
 To invest in an overseas share using a depository receipt, simply search the name of the company using our global search tool.

-If you are looking to invest in U.S. markets for the first time you will need to complete a W8-BEN form, which can be found on our International Trading page.
+If you are looking to invest in U.S. markets for the first time; you will need to complete a W8-BEN form and the NYSE Subscriber Agreement which can be found on our International Trading page.

 Have a stake in multiple investments